 - Quicker recovery times

 - Lowered risk of hip dislocation and other complications

 A number of surgeons at Tri-City are using the Hana© table, including Dr. David Amory and Dr. Andrew Cooperman.
 Talk to your doctor to find out if this is the right surgery for you, or call us at to talk with our experts about hip replacement and orthopaedic services.

 Resurface Instead of Replace - Ideal for Younger Patients

 Hip pain can keep you from doing the things you enjoy.
 It can also make everyday activities like walking and sitting very painful.

 Hip replacement is a good option for many patients.
 But if you are under 60 and active and have severe hip problems you may benefit from a procedure called the Birmingham Hip.
 It's one of the latest advances in orthopaedic surgery.

 Birmingham Hip Resurfacing is available at our Orthopaedic and Spine Institute.
-Dr. James Helgager is the Institute's medical director for joint replacement.
-He is a specialist in the Birmingham Hip.
 "It involves resurfacing the hip instead of replacing it.
 It saves more bone, leading to quicker recovery time," says Dr. Helgager, a specialist in the procedure.

 Hip resurfacing is often a perfect choice for younger patients who may wear out an artificial hip when they still have many years of activity ahead of them.